HisaoLabSUSTC/HVCTR/README.md

 HVCTR-Experiments/Section II-B and IV-A/Data/Setting_SectionII_B.mat<br>

-In Section IV.A, we compared the proposed HVCTR algorithm and the SMS-EMOA with different specifications of reference points on the three-objective DTLZ1, DTLZ2, Minus-DTLZ1, and Minus-DTLZ2 problems. <br>
+In **Section IV.A**, we compared the proposed HVCTR algorithm and the SMS-EMOA with different specifications of reference points on the three-objective DTLZ1, DTLZ2, Minus-DTLZ1, and Minus-DTLZ2 problems. <br>

 The names for each of the compared algorithms is indicated in parentheses ( ), as follows: <br>
 1. HVCTR (HVCTR)<br>